On random walk on growing graphs: Introduction

 The method used in \cite{DHS} is specific to ball-like sets in $d$-dimensional lattice, but the question of obtaining sufficient criteria to determine transience or recurrence extends to general increasing graphs.
 Recent works conjecture and partly show that some universality applies for monotonically and independently time-varying graphs.
-Our model as stated, is in fact a degenerate case (for $\Pi_t\in\{0,1\}^E$) of a more general framework introduced by \cite{ABGK}, of discrete time random walk $\{X_t\}$ on graphs $\G=(V,E)$ endowed with time-dependent (symmetric non-negative) edge conductances $\{\Pi_t\}$ - more details see section \ref{framework}.
-Restricting to the independent setting, they propose a universality conjecture, which states that provided the conductances $\Pi_t\in\R_+^E$ are edge-wise non-decreasing in $t$ and both the starting and ending conductances $\Pi_0,\Pi_\infty$ correspond to recurrent (resp. transient) graphs, then the dynamic model is also recurrent (resp. transient).
+Our model as stated, is in fact a degenerate case (for $\Pi_t\in\{0,1\}^{E}$) of a more general framework introduced by \cite{ABGK}, of discrete time random walk $\{X_t\}$ on graphs $\G=(V,E)$ endowed with time-dependent (symmetric non-negative) edge conductances $\{\Pi_t\}$ - more details see section \ref{framework}.
+Restricting to the independent setting, they propose a universality conjecture, which states that provided the conductances $\Pi_t\in[0,\infty)^{E}$ are edge-wise non-decreasing in $t$ and both the starting and ending conductances $\Pi_0,\Pi_\infty$ correspond to recurrent (resp. transient) graphs, then the dynamic model is also recurrent (resp. transient).
 Without monotonicity, however, this is known to be false.
 Extending the use of potential theory, the conjecture is verified in \cite{ABGK} in case $\G$ is any tree.
 Later, \cite{DHMP} further verifies the transient case when uniform in $t$ isoperimetric inequality of order $d>2$ holds for $(\G,\Pi_t)$ - for example $\G=\Z^d, d>2$ and $\Pi_t$ bounded uniformly up and below.
-The method used, of establishing heat kernel estimates for the time-inhomogeneous random walk via {\emph{evolving sets}}, is further developed in the present work to apply to more degenerate cases (cf. the relevant \cite[Problem 1.17]{DHMP}).
-Evolving random sets was introduced in \cite{MP1,MP} to give improved bounds on mixing times of finite Markov chains, as well as a probabilistic derivation of on-diagonal heat kernel upper bounds on infinite graphs from graph isoperimetric properties.
-Equipped with time-dependent version of evolving sets, we use the idea of (imperfect) mixing to give heat kernel upper bounds for finite graphs growing slowly towards an (infinite) limiting graph.
+The method used, of establishing heat kernel estimates for the time-inhomogeneous random walk via {\emph{evolving sets}}, is further developed in the present work to apply to more degenerate cases (cf. the relevant \cite[Problem 1.17]{DHMP}). \footnote{See \cite{DHZ} for a further development in the uniformly elliptic conductance case, where Gaussian-type two-sided estimates in the sprirt of \cite{Del, HS} are established via analytic means.
+The focus of the present paper is considerably different from \cite{DHZ}, in particular the graph structure is changing rather than just the conductances and we prefer to take a probabilistic route.} Evolving random sets was introduced in \cite{MP1,MP} to give improved bounds on mixing times of finite Markov chains, as well as a probabilistic derivation of on-diagonal heat kernel upper bounds on infinite graphs from graph isoperimetric properties.
+Equipped with a time-dependent version of evolving sets, we use the idea of (imperfect) mixing to give heat kernel upper bounds for finite graphs growing slowly towards a limiting (infinite) graph.
 See Theorem \ref{thm-main} and Proposition \ref{ppn:tra}.
-Of course, for inhomogeneous Markov chain the notion of mixing (or any quantitative statements about its ergodic property) is delicate, and without imposing strong structural assumptions it is generally anomalous.
+Of course, for inhomogeneous Markov chains the notion of mixing (or any quantitative statements about their ergodic properties) is delicate, and without imposing strong structural assumptions it is generally anomalous.